my-Zhong/EasyNCO-doc/source/index.rst

 The diverse initializations and iterations in our EasyCO:

-.. list-table:: EasyCO: Diverse Initializations and Iterations
+.. list-table:: Diverse Initializations and Iterations
    :header-rows: 1
    :widths: 20 80